awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

    For information about the limits on project names and project IDs, see [Limits in AWS CodeStar](limits.md)\.
 **Note**
 Project IDs must be unique for your AWS account in an AWS Region\.
-![\[Providing a name and ID for your project in AWS CodeStar\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/adh-create-new2.png)

 1. Choose the repository provider, **AWS CodeCommit** or **GitHub**\.